Vanishing lines in chromatic homotopy theory: Introduction

 The main result of this paper is the following:

-\begin{thm*} At any height $h$ and $G \subset \mathbb{G}_h$ a finite subgroup, let $H$ be a Sylow 2-subgroup of $G$.
-There is a strong horizontal vanishing line of filtration $N_{h,H}$ in the $RO(G)$-graded homotopy fixed point spectral sequence of $E_h$. \end{thm*}
+\begin{thmx}[Horizontal Vanishing Line] For any height $h$ and any finite subgroup $G \subset \mathbb{G}_h$, there is a strong horizontal vanishing line of filtration $N_{h,G}$ in the $RO(G)$-graded homotopy fixed point spectral sequence for $E_h$. \end{thmx}

-Recall that having a strong horizontal vanishing line of filtration $N_{h, H}$ means that the spectral sequence collapses after the $E_{N_{h, H}}$-page, and there are no elements of filtration greater than or equal to $N_{h, H}$ that survives to the $E_\infty$-page.
+Recall that having a strong horizontal vanishing line of filtration $N_{h, G}$ means that the spectral sequence collapses after the $\E_{N_{h, G}}$-page, with no surviving elements of filtration greater than or equal to $N_{h, G}$ at the $\E_\infty$-page.

-Our motivation for proving the main theorem is as follows: classically, it is a consequence of the nilpotence theorem that the homotopy fixed point spectral sequences of the Lubin--Tate theories all admit strong horizontal vanishing lines at \textit{some} finite filtration (see \cite[Section~5]{devinatzHopkins} and \cite[Section~2.3]{BeaudryGoerssHenn}).
-While theoretically useful, this fact does not help very much when doing concrete computations.
-Since we don't know \textit{where} exactly the vanishing line occurs, we can't use its mere existence to prove any differentials.
+The motivation behind \cref{thm:introThm1} is as follows: classically, the Nilpotence Theorem of Devinatz, Hopkins, and Smith \cite{Nilpotence1, Nilpotence2} ensures that the homotopy fixed point spectral sequences of the Lubin--Tate theories $E_h$ all have strong horizontal vanishing lines at \textit{some} finite filtration (see \cite[Section~5]{devinatzHopkins} and \cite[Section~2.3]{BeaudryGoerssHenn}).
+While theoretically valuable, this existence result alone cannot be used for computations.
+Without knowledge of the specific location of the vanishing line, it cannot aid in proving specific differentials.

-The recent computations of Hill--Shi--Wang--Xu demonstrate that having a precise strong horizontal vanishing line is extremely useful for equivariant computations of Lubin--Tate theories.
-In \cite{HSWXC_4}, the authors first analyzed the slice spectral sequence of $\BPCfour \langle 1 \rangle$ (a connective model of $E_2$ equipped with a $C_4$-action).
-They proved that there is a horizontal vanishing line of filtration 16, and every class on or above this line must die on or before the $E_{13}$-page \cite[Theorem~3.17]{HSWXC_4}.
-Using this fact, they gave a much shorter proof of all the slice differentials in \cite{HHRC_4}.
+The recent computations by Hill, Shi, Wang, and Xu have demonstrated the utility of having a bound for the strong horizontal vanishing line in equivariant computations of Lubin--Tate theories.
+In their work \cite{HSWXC_4}, they first re-analyzed the slice spectral sequence for $\BPCfour \langle 1 \rangle$ (a connective model of $E_2$ with a $C_4$-action), and established a horizontal vanishing line of filtration 16.
+They also proved that every class on or above this line must vanish on or before the $\E_{13}$-page \cite[Theorem~3.17]{HSWXC_4}.
+This result allowed them to provide a more concise proof of all the Hill--Hopkins--Ravenel slice differentials presented in \cite{HHRC_4}.

-For the next case, $\BPCfour \langle 2 \rangle$ (a connective model of $E_4$ equipped with a $C_4$-action), a similar situation occurred: there is a horizontal vanishing line of filtration 96, and every class on or above this line must vanish on or before the $E_{61}$-page.
-This theorem is called the Vanishing Theorem \cite[Theorem~9.2]{HSWXC_4}, and it is the key to producing all of the higher slice differentials.
+In the subsequent case, when studying the slice spectral sequence for $\BPCfour \langle 2 \rangle$ (a connective model of $E_4$ with a $C_4$-action), a similar phenomenon was observed.
+There exists a horizontal vanishing line at filtration 96, and every class situated on or above this line must vanish on or before the $\E_{61}$-page.
+This theorem is referred to as the Vanishing Theorem \cite[Theorem~9.2]{HSWXC_4}, and it serves as a crucial tool in establishing many of the higher slice differentials.